 But Direct Mail Response Rates Are On the Rise

 How does that compare to digital?
-Email and paid search offer a 0.6% return, while display ads average a response rate of 0.2%.
-And social media falls right between those two numbers at 0.4%.3 While digital may be great for remarketing and spreading brand awareness, it’s clear that direct mail is better at driving new and returning business.
+Email, paid search, and social media offer a 1% return, while display ads average a response rate of 0.3%.2 While digital may be great for remarketing and spreading brand awareness, it’s clear that direct mail is better at driving new and returning business.

 Direct Mail Connects with Your Audience